stanford-mast/Silo/README.md

 It features a simple API for allocating and deallocating memory in a NUMA-aware manner, including in ways not automatically supported by the underlying system.
 For example, Silo keeps track of all buffers and arrays it allocates to simplify the deallocation procedure.

-In addition to simple buffer allocation (in the style of most existing `malloc`-type functions) Silo supports multi-node array allocation.
+In addition to simple buffer allocation (in the style of most existing malloc-type functions) Silo supports multi-node array allocation.
 A multi-node array is a virtually-contiguous buffer physically backed by memory on different NUMA nodes.
 This mode of allocation is useful for the purpose of obtaining NUMA awareness without adding an explicit software layer of indirection, relying on hardware address translation instead.